ford-at-aws/rva-engineer-career-playbook/companies/README.md

-# List of recommended companies to work for any why
+# List of recommended companies to work for
 Please use consistent format for all new entries.
 Avoid specifics, as they go stale.

 ## 1. Snagajob